BishopFox/BrokenHill/README.md

 Broken Hill can generate robust prompts that successfully jailbreak LLMs configured differently than the one used to generate the prompts.
 For example:

 * The same model with more or fewer parameters
-** e.g. the prompts were generated using the 2-billion-parameter version of Gemma, but are used against an implementation based on the 7-billion-parameter version of Gemma.
+  * e.g. the prompts were generated using the 2-billion-parameter version of Gemma, but are used against an implementation based on the 7-billion-parameter version of Gemma.
-* The same model with weights quantized to different types ** e.g. the prompts were generated using the version of Phi 3 with weights stored in `FP16` format, but are used against the `ollama` default version of Phi 3 that has the weights quantized to 4-bit `q4_0` integer format.
+* The same model with weights quantized to different types
+  * e.g. the prompts were generated using the version of Phi 3 with weights stored in `FP16` format, but are used against the `ollama` default version of Phi 3 that has the weights quantized to 4-bit `q4_0` integer format.
-* The same model, but with different randomization settings ** e.g. a non-default temperature or random seed.
+* The same model, but with different randomization settings
+  * e.g. a non-default temperature or random seed.
-* Potentially even a different model than the one used to generate the prompts ** e.g. [example TBD]
+* Potentially even a different model than the one used to generate the prompts

 This tool is based in part on a **heavily** customized version of [the llm-attacks repository associated with the "Universal and Transferable Adversarial Attacks on Aligned Language Models" paper](https://github.com/llm-attacks/llm-attacks/).